LLMC: Benchmarking Large Language Model Quantization with a Versatile Compression Toolkit: Appendix

+where $s\in\mathbb{R}_+$ and $z\in\mathbb{Z}$ are called \textit{scale} and \textit{zero-point}, respectively. $\lfloor\cdot\rceil$ rounds the continuous numbers to the nearest integers.
+Eq.~\ref{eq:naive quant} first quantizes the weights or activations into the target integer range $[N_{\min}, N_{\max}]$ and then de-quantizes the integers to the original range.

+Naive quantization can be split into four dimensions: bit-width, symmetric/asymmetric, group size, and dynamic/static.

+\textbf{Bit-width}: Given $t$ bits, $[N_{\min}, N_{\max}]$ is determined by $[-2^{t-1}, 2^{t-1}-1]$.
+In this paper, the notion ``w$x$a$y$'' is employed to represent the bit-widths of weights ``w'' and activations ``a'';

-Naive PTQ can be split into four dimensions: bit-width, symmetric/asymmetric, group size, and dynamic/static. \textit{1)~\textbf{Bit-width}:} In this paper, we mainly focus on w4a4, w4a8, w8a8 weight activation quantization, and w2a16, w4a16 weight-only quantization, and other bit-width settings only use to validate our analyses.
-Since more extreme low-bit quantization can result in unacceptable accuracy loss, whereas settings like w3a16, and w6a6 cannot continuously pack quantized values, our focus is hardware-friendly which can simultaneously improve inference efficiency~\footnote{Weight-only quantization accelerates by reducing memory data volume, and ``wxax" quantization further speeds up with low-bit multiplications. w4a8 leverages 8-bit matrix multiplication for acceleration, as detailed in~\citep{zhang2023dual}.}; \textit{2)~\textbf{Symmetric or asymmetric}:} For asymmetric quantization, a zero-point value $z$ will usually be introduced to represent the floating-point zero.
-Otherwise, the symmetric quantization does not have that adjustable $z$ to adapt various ranges; \textit{3)~\textbf{Group size}:} \citet{shen2020q} first proposes group-wise quantization, which divides each channel of a weight~\footnote{We denote weight $\mW\in \mathbb{R}^{out\times in}$.
+\textbf{Symmetric or asymmetric.} For asymmetric quantization, a zero-point value $z$ will usually be introduced to represent the floating-point zero.
+Otherwise, the symmetric quantization does not have that adjustable $z$ to adapt various ranges;

+\textbf{Group size.} \citet{shen2020q} first proposes group-wise quantization, which divides each channel of a weight~\footnote{We denote weight $\mW\in \mathbb{R}^{out\times in}$.
 The first/second dimension of $\mW$ represents output/input channels.
 Notably, we ignore the batch size dimension for activation $\mX\in\mathbb{R}^{n\times d}$, where $n$ means token number, $d$ means hidden size.} into different groups and employs a different set of scale and zero-point for each group $\mW_{i,j:j+g}$ with group size $g$.
-However, per-tensor~($\mW_{:,:}$) quantization or per-channel~($\mW_{i,:}$) quantization can be also seen as group-wise quantization with a larger group size; \textit{4)~\textbf{Dynamic or static}:} Due to variance in activation range for LLM, \citet{yao2022zeroquant} first introduces token-wise~($\mX_{i,:}$) quantization for activation, which dynamically calculates the min/max range for each token during model inference.
-We also measure dynamic/static per-tensor activation quantization to make a comprehensive comparison.
+However, per-tensor~($\mW_{:,:}$) quantization or per-channel~($\mW_{i,:}$) quantization can be also seen as group-wise quantization with a larger group size;